-Bruce Gerencser, 61, lives in rural Northwest Ohio with his wife of 40 years.
-He and his wife have six grown children and twelve grandchildren.
+Bruce Gerencser, 64, lives in rural Northwest Ohio with his wife of 43 years.
+He and his wife have six grown children and thirteen grandchildren.
 Bruce pastored Evangelical churches for twenty-five years in Ohio, Texas, and Michigan.
 Bruce left the ministry in 2005, and in 2008 he left Christianity.
 Bruce is now a humanist and an atheist.
-For more information about Bruce, please read the About page.